lukamiletic95/papers/Algorithms.md

 	<h1>Algorithms</h1>
 </div>

-In this section, first, a current algorithm for gossiping transactions from a node's Mempool is desc
+In this section, before all else, a current algorithm used int Tendermint for gossiping transactions from a node's Mempool is described:

+* `Current solution`
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNjQ4MTc3MDYwXX0=
+eyJoaXN0b3J5IjpbLTE2NDg4OTI5OTldfQ==
 -->